Learning Enso OS

 We have spoken about the terminal a couple of times at this point and ran a few lines of code, nothing too difficult.
 It is a great tool and well worth getting to know if you are looking to use a Linux machine as it is still and intrinsical part of the system and very useful.

-Again the internet is your friend in this matter and you can find many aritculs that provide you with Terminal commands to run.
-Here we are going to provide you with a number of basic command to get started
+Again the internet is your friend in this matter and you can find good aritculs that provide you with Terminal commands to run.
+Here we are going to provide a number of commands to get you started

 To begin launch the terminal either by the menu or by pressing

-Is the command that grants admin righs to whatever command follows, if you are receiving a Permission Denied error then precede the command with this
+Is the command that grants admin rights to whatever command follows, if you are receiving a Permission Denied error then precede the command with this

 Will refresh the repository list and inform your system of any available updates to installed applications or the evironment as a whole.

-Will install all updates to applications or ths system found after the
+Will install all updates to applications for this system found after the

 update command has been run